kazushisan/gadgetlunatic/README.md

 yarn build
 ```

+First, scripts written in ReasonML/BuckleScript will be converted to Javascript with bsb.

-Webpack will process Javascript/SCSS files and assets under `/src` and write to `/static`.
+Then, Webpack will process Javascript/SCSS files and assets under `/src` and write to `/static`.
 It will also produce `/data/manifest.json` which includes the paths to bundled files.

 Using this manifest, Hugo will build the articles to `/public`.
 Hugo will fail to build the website if `/data/manifest.json` is not present.